Assistive Listening Devices

 Voice output software converts text information into audio content.

 Please note: The Augustana Faculty may not be able to provide the same level of services as on the Edmonton North campus.
-Please consult with the Augustana Accessibility Advisor in advance of registering for classes (e.g. for fall classes, contact SAS Augustana in May/June or earlier).
+Please consult with the Augustana Accessibility Advisor in advance of registering for classes (e.g. for fall classes, contact AR Augustana in May/June or earlier).